hugesuccessllc/gcve/README.md

 This is mostly automated with `lu-gcveify.rb`, which fetches, edits, and concats with the dump file.

+### AHA!'s GCVE API

+The minimally-compliant API is at https://aha-gcve.todb.workers.dev and supports the following:

+* https://aha-gcve.todb.workers.dev/api/vulnerability/recent?since=2025-09-01 (`since` is optional, defaults to last 24 hours)
+* https://aha-gcve.todb.workers.dev/api/vulnerability/last?limit=67 (`last` is optional, defaults to last 10)
+* https://aha-gcve.todb.workers.dev/api/dumps/gna-1337.ndjson (The full dump of all vulnerabilities from AHA! with GCVE IDs)

+All other API calls will produce an amusing error.
+Asking for `gna-1337.json` will provide a helpful tip to remember that it's **nd**json.

 ## Format experiments!

 Now ideally, I would be able to write my GCVEs by deriving from CVE JSONv5.
 According to